vogtrj/garmin-gear-bot/README.md

 Defines the Docker service.
 References the pre-built image from GitHub Container Registry (ghcr.io) so the container host never needs to build locally.
 Mounts a named volume at `/data` to persist authentication tokens and state across container restarts.

 **`build.yml`** (GitHub Actions)
 Triggered automatically on any push to `main` that modifies `garmin_service.py`, `Dockerfile`, or `requirements.txt`.
 Builds the Docker image and pushes it to `ghcr.io/<your-username>/garmin-gear-bot:latest`.
-This means deploying an update is just a `git push` followed by a container restart on the host.
+Deploying an update is just a `git push` followed by a container restart on the host.

-**Node-RED flow** (not in this repo — lives in your Node-RED instance) Two function nodes handle the Telegram interaction:
+**Node-RED flow** (not in this repo — lives in your Node-RED instance) Three key nodes drive the integration:
+- `Inject` — fires on a schedule and publishes to `garmin/trigger/check` to initiate activity checks
 - `Build Telegram message` — formats the activity notification and constructs the inline keyboard
 - `Handle gear selection` — receives the button tap, edits the message to show confirmation, and publishes the selection to MQTT